waninkoko/wad-manager/README.txt

 [ DESCRIPTION ]:

-- WAD Manager is an application that allows you to (un)install WAD packages.
+- WAD Manager is an application that allows the (un)installation of packages in WAD format (homebrew and official packages).

-  It lists all the available WAD packages in a storage device so you can select which one to (un)install.
+  It allows the browsing of a storage device to work with the available WAD files in it.

 [ SUPPORTED DEVICES ]: